mattyoung101/musicvis3d/paper/major.typ

 Every frame, the `cosc::CameraAnimationManager` takes the delta time of the last frame and a spectral energy ratio, to compute the camera animations.
 The spectral energy ratio is simply the current spectral energy divided by the max spectral energy across the whole song.
-This lets us animate effects to the _intensity_ of the song, which we'll soon cover.
+This lets us animate effects to the _intensity_ of the song, which is covered in the next section.

 The CameraAnimationManager stores which of the animations it's currently in, and handles the logic to transition to the next animation.
 When the end of the animation list is reached, it's simply wrapped around